Dinner at the White House | Pictures | Reuters

 Dinner at the White House

-President Barack Obama and first lady Michelle Obama welcome Canada's Prime Minister Justin Trudeau and his wife Sophie Gregoire-Trudeau as they arrive for a state dinner at the White House in Washington March 10, 2016.
-REUTERS/Joshua Roberts
+President Obama and first lady Michelle welcome Singapore Prime Minister Lee Hsien Loong and his wife Mrs. Lee Hsien Loong to the White House.
+REUTERS/Mary F. Calvert

-President Obama walks with Canada's Prime Minister Justin Trudeau before a state dinner at the White House in Washington March 10, 2016.
-REUTERS/Joshua Roberts

-President Obama, first lady Michelle Obama and Canada's Prime Minister Justin Trudeau recognize Trudeau's mother Margaret Trudeau during a state dinner at the White House in Washington March 10, 2016.
-REUTERS/Joshua Roberts

-Margaret Trudeau, mother of Canadian Prime Minister Justin Trudeau, attends a state dinner at the White House in Washington March 10, 2016.
-REUTERS/Joshua Roberts

-Canada's Prime Minister Justin Trudeau toasts President Obama during a state dinner at the White House in Washington March 10, 2016.
-REUTERS/Joshua Roberts

-Prime Minister of Canada Justin Trudeau makes a toast to President Obama and first lady Michelle Obama during a State Dinner at the White House in Washington March 10, 2016.
-REUTERS/Joshua Roberts
+President Obama and first lady Michelle Obama welcome Singapore Prime Minister Lee Hsien Loong and his wife Mrs. Lee Hsien Loong to the White House.
+REUTERS/Mary F. Calvert

-President Obama and first lady Michelle Obama hug as the Prime Minister of Canada Justin Trudeau makes a toast during a State Dinner at the White House in Washington March 10, 2016.
-REUTERS/Joshua Roberts
+President Obama and first lady Michelle host a state dinner for Singapore Prime Minister Lee Hsien Loong and his wife Mrs. Lee Hsien Loong to the White House.
+REUTERS/Mary F. Calvert

-Sasha Obama, daughter of President Obama, attends her first State Dinner in honor of the Prime Minister of Canada Justin Trudeau and his wife Sophie Gregoire-Trudeau at the White House in Washington March 10, 2016.
-REUTERS/Joshua Roberts
+U.S. President Barack Obama and first lady Michelle Obama host a State Dinner for Singapore Prime Minister Lee Hsien Loong and his wife Mrs. Lee Hsien Loong to the White House in Washington, U.S., August 2, 2016.
+REUTERS/Mary F. Calvert

 Next Slideshows